- Become a Lawyer

 - Indigenous Cultural Competency Education

-Inactive lawyers can choose to take The Path (Law Society of Alberta) through the Law Society at no additional cost.
-Those who complete the program while inactive will meet the requirements of the education upon reinstating to active status.
+The Path (Law Society of Alberta) is available to Alberta lawyers who are not required to complete the course at no additional cost.
+Those who complete the course will have fulfilled the requirement upon reinstating to active status.

 General Information About the Course

 The Path (Law Society of Alberta) is an educational course developed by Indigenous consulting firm, NVision Insight Group, Inc., based in Ottawa, Ontario.
 The course was designed to help Canadians increase their Indigenous cultural understanding in a Canadian context.
-Topics include:
+Topics covered in the course include:

 -